tarjeihs/Rocket/README.md

 # Rocket Engine 🚀

-A powerful and versatile game engine designed to propel your game development to new heights! 🌟
+A powerful, state-of-the-art graphics engine designed to propel your game development to new heights! 🌟

 ## 🚀 Features

-- High-performance graphics renderer
+- High-performance GPU-driven graphics renderer
 - Modern engine architecture
+- Efficient, lightweight and extremely fast

 ## 📦 Prerequisites